-Is Garlic Poisonous to Dogs?
+Is Garlic Poisonous To Dogs?

 What Kinds Of Garlic Are Toxic?

-What Happens if a Dog Eats Garlic?
+What Happens If A Dog Eats Garlic?

 Garlic has a complicated ‘mechanism of action.
 This is the term we use to describe how it does damage.
 First, it can irritate the mouth and guts.
 It will cause drooling, vomiting, diarrhea, and abdominal pain.
 But if these signs don’t appear, it doesn’t mean that your dog is safe.
-Garlic contains the thiosulfates bis-2-propenyl trisulfide and bis-2-propenyl thiosulfonate among others.
+Garlic contains the thiosulfates bis-2-propenyl trisulfide and bis-2-propenyl thiosulfonate, among others.

 These compounds interfere with your dog’s ability to reverse damage to their hemoglobin.
 This is the compound in your dog’s red blood cells that carries oxygen.
 The damaged hemoglobin cannot carry oxygen, but it also makes your dog’s red blood cells very fragile.
 They end up bursting and being broken apart in a process called hemolysis.
 In other words, large quantities of thiosulfates found in garlic ‘dissolve’ your dog’s red blood cells.

 Garlic also contains compounds that relax heart muscles and widen blood vessels.
 This reduces blood pressure.
-It will increase your dog’s heart rate further, and make it harder for blood to be pumped.
+It will increase your dog’s heart rate further and make it harder for blood to be pumped.

-Can a Dog Die From Eating Garlic?
+Can A Dog Die From Eating Garlic?